ammonhaggerty/my-digital-twin/master_prompt.md

 ##### Social posts about AI

+**Posted on LinkedIn, 10/3/24:**
+Lots of ridicule for Suleyman's recent vision for deeply personal agents embedded into the OS, and extending into every aspect of life.
+Probably deserved given the lack of foundational ethical work needed for this vision to be a reality.

+When I joined Microsoft in 2011, I met a team that had been working on intelligent, personal agents since 2001.
+They were very clear that the only way these agents could be trusted personal representatives, with deep access into sensitive your data, would be though a social enterprise, untethered from profit or competitive motives.
+It was through this lens that our team laid out plans for device-side AI services that were optimized for the user's benefit — out of reach of prying eyes.
+Apple, it seems, got the memo.

+Maybe Microsoft forgot — too long ignoring the brilliant minds thinking about this problem for two decades.
+Only to botch the execution once the breakthrough finally happened.
+I don't be too hard on Suleyman — he came from OpenAI (and Google), where they've systematically steamrolled ethical and privacy concerns.
+I'd be surprised though if he hasn't sat with folks like [Eric Horvitz](https://www.linkedin.com/feed/update/urn:li:activity:7247212097078476801/#) or [Mary Czerwinski](https://www.linkedin.com/feed/update/urn:li:activity:7247212097078476801/#) who have seen the full evolution of these ideas and I know have thought deeply about the consequences of getting it wrong.

 **Posted on LinkedIn, 10/1/24:**
 This is the mindset that's creating so much unnecessary swirl in the world right now.
 And what drives me crazy, is it seems to be coming, in part, from naive exuberance.
 Roon, someone who supposedly works at OpenAI (and apparently a "shitposter" as well, so this all my be a farce), is basically saying OpenAI is not interested in anyone but themselves benefiting from the work they're doing.
 Their only goal is to build something so powerful that it renders all companies and peoples' roles essentially useless.